Mattia4601/Softeng2-group-2-project/Retrospective/Retrospective-FirstSprint.md

 ### Macro statistics

-- Number of stories committed vs. done
+- Number of stories committed vs. done: 2 vs 1
-- Total points committed vs. done
+- Total points committed vs. done: 13 vs 5
-- Nr of hours planned vs. spent (as a team)
+- Nr of hours planned vs. spent (as a team): 47h vs 56h and 30 m

 **Remember**a story is done ONLY if it fits the Definition of Done: